pmuellr/cf-buildpack-wiki/README.md

         mkdir wiki-sample
         cd wiki-sample

-* create any a config.json that directory.
+* create a `config.json` file in that directory.
 There should be one entry, for the eventual hosted url of your server.
-In this case, as you can see that it will be `bob-sample-wiki.example.com`.
+In this case, given the answers to the questions we answer below, the hosted url will be `bob-sample-wiki.example.com`.
 You will need to use either https or http as appropriate, in the url.
 Eg:

         {